Alek Thomas Player Props: Diamondbacks vs. Giants

 Alek Thomas At The Plate

-- Thomas has six doubles, two triples, three home runs and eight walks while hitting .215.
+- Thomas has seven doubles, two triples, three home runs and eight walks while hitting .216.

-- Thomas has reached base via a hit in 18 games this season (of 40 played), and had multiple hits in seven of those games.
+- Thomas has reached base via a hit in 19 games this year (of 41 played), and had multiple hits in seven of those games.

-- In 11 games this season (27.5%), Thomas has picked up an RBI, including two games with multiple runs batted in.
+- In 11 games this year (26.8%), Thomas has picked up an RBI, including two games with multiple runs batted in.

+- He has scored in 36.6% of his games this season, with two or more runs scored in 9.8%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.